Graduate School of Biomedical Science and Engineering, Hokkaido University

 Integrated Molecular Imaging

-This laboratory is also actively conducting research on linking diagnostic molecular imaging technology to accurate treatment, that is, precision medicine and theranostics.
-In addition, through these research and development activities, this unit will guide students to acquire necessary knowledge/skill systematically so that they can contribute to healthcare and society.
+Recently, this laboratory is actively conducting research on linking diagnostic molecular imaging technology to accurate treatment, that is, precision medicine and theranostics.
+In addition, through these research and development activities, this unit will guide students to acquire necessary knowledge/skills systematically so that they can contribute to healthcare and society.

 Biomarker Imaging Science